 Using real-time X-ray images, the doctor inserts a special balloon through the tube and into the vertebrae, then gently inflates it.
 As the balloon inflates, it slowly elevates the fracture, returning the pieces to a more normal position.
 It also compacts the soft inner bone to create a cavity inside the vertebrae.
 The balloon is removed and the doctor uses instruments under low pressure to fill the cavity with a cement-like material called polymethylmethacrylate (PMMA).
 After being injected, the material hardens quickly, stabilizing the fractured bone/vertebrae.

-Kyphoplasty surgery may cause issues with maintaining sitting or standing posture due to pain, and some patients may lose muscle tone and strength in their back.
+Kyphoplasty surgery may cause issues with maintaining sitting or standing posture due to pain.
+Additionally, some patients may lose muscle tone and strength in their back.
 Physical therapy is frequently prescribed for patients following surgery for these reasons.

 The main goal of physical therapy is to help you safely improve strength, flexibility, mobility, ROM (range of motion), and overall function.
 During your course of physical therapy, your therapist may use treatments options such as:

 - The use of heat and ice.